warofants/wwa/README.md

 # World War of Ants

 World War of Ants is a game about managing lives of ants, making sure their colony is fed, maintained, defended and prosperous.
-It is built with Java, and uses a command line interface for player input.
+It is built with Java, and uses a command line interface for antPlayer input.

 ## Motivation